Digits-Partners/Articles/README.md

 There is some analogy between image encoding through convolutional nets (resulting in a full connected layer), and words embeding through a neural network that learns the embeding vectors given a large text corpus.
 Yet there is one slight difference between the two, that is in the case of word embeding, the text corpus is fixed and embeded vectors are learnt only for that text corpus, whereas in the image encoding, training set is dynamic, ie the neural network learns encoding even for new images.

-(WE) captures the relationship between words such as analogies, similarities, or any other business logic that might be of interest.
+(WE) captures the relationship between words given the context in whitch they appear, such as analogies, similarities, or any other business logic that might be of interest.
 Here some of the key apsects of this concept:

 1. Based on the words corpus, identify/define  a space of features, called embeding space, that would best capture the relationships between words wihtin your domain of interest.
 [Mikolov et. al., 2013, Linguistic regularities in continous space word representation].